President Robert Mugabe is attempting to steal Zimbabwe’s most important election.

-In the past month alone, Mugabe manipulated the voters’ rolls, already in shambles, keeping hundreds of thousands of eligible people from registering; abused presidential powers to change election laws and unilaterally declared an illegal election.
+In the past month alone, Mugabe manipulated the already shambled voters’ rolls, keeping hundreds of thousands of eligible people from registering; abused presidential powers to change election laws; and unilaterally declared an illegal election.

 - Chamisa under fire over US$120K donation